Estimate Time5 min

 • Investors should consider whether adding inflation protection to their diversified portfolios makes sense.

-Why inflation matters
+Why inflation matters for bond investors

-Inflation is bad news for most types of bonds because it makes their fixed interest payments less valuable.
-Bonds generally offer a series of fixed interest payments that represent a percentage of the face value of the bond.
+Inflation is bad news for most types of bonds because it makes their fixed-interest payments less valuable.
+Bonds generally offer a series of fixed-interest payments that represent a percentage of the face value of the bond.
 When inflation picks up and prices rise, the purchasing power of the interest payment decreases, meaning those fixed payments buy less stuff.

-How they adjust to inflation
+How TIPS adjust to inflation

 This example is for illustrative purposes only and does not represent the performance of any security.
 Consider your current and anticipated investment horizon when making an investment decision, as the illustration may not reflect this.
 The assumed rate of return used in this example is not guaranteed.

-Risks
+Risks of TIPS

 TIPS are also subject to interest rate risk, just like other bonds.
 That means when interest rates rise, the market value of bonds is likely to fall.
 Rate risk may be managed by holding individual TIPS bonds to maturity, as in a bond ladder.
 If you hold TIPS until they mature, you will receive either the adjusted principal or the original principal, whichever amount is greater.

-I bonds, TIPS, and taxes
+TIPS and taxes

 Any increase in the value of the TIPS principal is subject to federal tax in the year that it occurs—even though you won't receive any income from the increase.
 On the other hand, when the TIPS matures or is sold, you will only pay federal tax on the final year's increase in principal while receiving the full increase in principal since the date of initial purchase.
-Like all Treasury securities, TIPS and I bonds are exempt from state and local income taxes.
+Like all Treasury securities, TIPS are exempt from state and local income taxes.
 Investors should consult their tax advisors regarding their specific situation prior to making any investment decisions with tax consequences.

 Finding ideas

-While I bonds are only available at TreasuryDirect.gov, investors interested in diversifying their portfolios with TIPS can choose from individual bonds, mutual funds, or exchange-traded funds.
+Investors interested in diversifying their portfolios with TIPS can choose from individual bonds, mutual funds, or exchange-traded funds.
 The approach you choose should reflect your ability and interest in researching your investments, your willingness to track them on an ongoing basis, the amount of money you have to invest, and your tolerance for various types of risk.
 There are pros and cons for both individual bonds and bond funds.
 In some cases, it may make the most sense to own both.
 Learn more about the differences between individual bonds and funds here: Bonds vs. bond funds

 TIPS are also used by professional investment managers to help protect portfolios from specific risks, says Lars Schuster, institutional portfolio manager with Strategic Advisers, LLC.
 "While higher inflation can be problematic for some bonds, TIPS exposure might help protect the value of the fixed income portion of a well-diversified portfolio," he says.